boydm/phoenix_integration/changelist.md

 ## phoenix_integration Changelist

+### 0.8.1
+  * Fixes issue #36, correctly handle other form input types.
+Thank you @marick for the fix.

 ### 0.8.0
   * Fairly large update to handle forms with hidden fields.
 This update treats forms as parsed trees and has more informative output, and is generally more flexible.
 This entire update